High Dynamic Range (HDR) offers broadcasters and content creators limitless expressive possibilities.

 The SRM files can be shared between multiple devices using the file transfer function of an MSU (Master Set-Up Unit) or via the USB memory storage.
 The files can be used to store a production team’s preferred conversion parameters, or to apply a pre-set value for each parameter.

 Preset SR Live MetaFiles and SR Live 3D LUTs

-In SR Live, picture painting is based on the customer’s preference, but it could also be used for trials for set-up and easier, more convenient settings by determining the standard value of setting.
-For such purposes, Sony has provided a selection of pre-set SRM files that have been optimised for use within an SR Live workflow.
+In SR Live, picture painting is based on the customer’s preference, but it could also be used for trials for setup and easier, more convenient settings by determining the standard value of setting.
+For such purposes, Sony has provided a selection of pre-set SRM files that have been optimized for use within an SR Live workflow.
 They can be used for the efficient configuration of equipment for a real-world production, or as the basis of a workflow test prior to a live event.

-HDR signals can be displayed smoothly even when mixing image signals that have different criteria for brightness as it is possible to express wide luminance signals.
+HDR signals can be displayed smoothly even when mixing image signals that have different criteria for brightness, as it is possible to express wide luminance signals.

 On the other hand, with SDR signals, the luminance level must be strictly controlled.